Lecturers: Cecelia Landin, Ed.D, MT(ASCP)

 In the first session of the Young Scholar Program, students will review carbohydrate (glucose) metabolism and learn about one of the most common diseases in the Western Hemisphere, Diabetes mellitus.

-Because the most serious effects of Diabetes do not become evident for decades after the initial diagnosis, early detection and diligent monitoring of Diabetics is crucial.
+Because the most serious effects of Diabetes do not become evident until after the initial diagnosis, early detection and diligent monitoring of Diabetics is crucial.
 As part of the laboratory experience, students will learn about the most common component of chemistry analyzers, the spectrophotometer.
 The afternoon sessions will focus more specifically on the pathophysiology of Diabetes and how specific laboratory tests are used in monitoring affected individuals, including blood glucose measurements and urinalysis.
 Lecture topics include the etiology, basic biochemical aspects, disease implications and modes of treatment for Diabetes.
 The essential aspects of the lecture sessions will be integrated with hands-on laboratory exercises to provide the student with an appreciation of the critical role the clinical laboratory plays as part of the health care team.